dhellmann/pymotw/PyMOTW/datetime/index.rst

 Combining Dates and Times
 =========================

-You should use the datetime class to hold values consisting of both date and time components.
-Like with date, there are several convenient class methods to make creating datetime objects from other common values easier.
+Use the ``datetime`` class to hold values consisting of both date and time components.
+As with ``date``, there are several convenient class methods to make creating ``datetime`` instances from other common values.

 .. include:: datetime_datetime.py
     :literal:
     :start-after: #end_pymotw_header

-As you might expect, the datetime instance has all of the attributes of a date and time object.
+As you might expect, the datetime instance has all of the attributes of both a date and a time object.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'datetime_datetime.py'))
 .. }}}
 .. {{{end}}}

-Just as with date, the datetime class provides convenient class methods for creating new instances.
-Of course it includes fromordinal() and fromtimestamp().
-In addition, combine() can be useful if you already have a date instance and time instance and want to create a datetime.
+Just as with date, datetime provides convenient class methods for creating new instances.
+Of course it includes ``fromordinal()`` and ``fromtimestamp()``.
+In addition, ``combine()`` can be useful if you already have a date instance and time instance and want to create a datetime.

 .. include:: datetime_datetime_combine.py
     :literal: